-The figure shows the expected qualitative features, for example (1) the tropical PDFs peak at around 295 K, but show some warmer observations, as well much colder observations (below 230 K) corresponding to Deep Convective Clouds (DCC); this gives a dynamic range of almost 100 K at the tropics (2) the BT1231 observed over the Southern Polar (polar winter) regions are much colder than the BT1231 observed over the Northern Polar (polar summer) regions and (3) the reddish peaks in the 30°N - 40°N are a combination of the marine boundary layer (MBL) clouds and warmer summer land temperatures.
+The figure shows the expected qualitative features, for example (1) the tropical PDFs peak at around 295 K, but show some warmer observations, as well much colder observations (below 230 K) corresponding to Deep Convective Clouds (DCC); this gives a dynamic range of almost 100 K at the tropics (2) the BT1231 observed over the Southern Polar (polar winter) regions are much colder than the BT1231 observed over the Northern Polar (polar summer) regions and (3) the reddish peaks in the $30^{\circ}$ N - $40^{\circ}$ N are a combination of the marine boundary layer (MBL) clouds and warmer summer land temperatures.
 Figure 1 shows on average the cloud effect at the tropics is an additional modest 20 K (difference between Q0.90 and Q0.50) compared to the 100 K dynamic range.
-This is because the cloud fractions and cloud decks in the individual observations have effectively more clouds (with larger cloud fraction in the FOV) lower in the atmosphere than higher up; the net effect is that in the window region the atmosphere is on average radiating from the lower (warmer) altitudes, and so spectra whose BT1231 values are larger than $BT1231{Q0.80}$, see much of the surface emission as well.
+This is because the cloud fractions and cloud decks in the individual observations have effectively more clouds (with larger cloud fraction in the FOV) lower in the atmosphere than higher up; the net effect is that in the window region the atmosphere is on average radiating from the lower (warmer) altitudes, and so spectra whose BT1231 values are larger than $BT1231{Q0.80}$ , see much of the surface emission as well.

 We now use the above plots to select "almost clear" scenes.
-For any one tile, we define set $\Psi{0.XY}$ to have all observations i whose BT1231 lies between quantiles $\mathcal{Q}0.XY$ and $\mathcal{Q}1.00$, $\{i \mid BT1231{\mathcal{Q}0.XY} \leq BT1231(i) \leq BT1231{\mathcal{Q}1.00}\}$.
-In what follows Q0.XY is the radiances averaged over all the observations i which are in the set $\Psi{0,XY}$, namely where $r_i(\nu)$ are the $N{0.XY}$ individual observations in set $\Psi{0.XY}$.
-In this section we only use the $\nu = 1231~{\rm cm}^{-1}$ channel, but in later sections we easily form averages for all 2645 channels, at any 16 day time step for any tile.
+For any one tile, we define set $\Psi{0.XY}$ to have all observations i whose BT1231 lies between quantiles $\mathcal{Q}0.XY$ and $\mathcal{Q}1.00$ , $\{i \mid BT1231{\mathcal{Q}0.XY} \leq BT1231(i) \leq BT1231{\mathcal{Q}1.00}\}$ .
+In what follows Q0.XY

 Figure 1.
-Zonally averaged BT1231 normalized histograms (probability distribution functions) as a function of latitude and temperature bin, for an 2012/08/27 - 2012/09/11 timespan (colorbar) and quantiles (curves).
+Zonally averaged BT1231 normalized histograms (probability distribution functions (pdf)) as a function of latitude and temperature bin, for an the 16 day timespan between 2012/08/27 - 2012/09/11 timespan (colorbar) 11.
+The vertical axis is in degrees Latitude and quantiles (the horizontal axis units are in Kelvin, while the colorbar units for the pdfs are in normalized counts per Kelvin.
+We also plot quantile curves \(\frac{1}{2}\)Q\0.XY which stand for the actual numerical value of the BT1231 quantile, as explained in the text.
 The thick black curve is the Q0.90 quantile (and above) used in this paper, and is very close to the maximum Q1.00 quantile.
+For clarity we have not shown other "warmer" quantiles such as Q0.80,Q0.95 since they are offset very close to the left and right of Q0.90 respectively.
+The 210 K cutoff means we do not show the tail of the distribution of the observations over the winter polar regions, or the extremely cold DCC in the tropics.